 My research examines social complexity in food producing societies.
 My particular interest is in how we use pottery function, style and technology to understand past lifeways.

-- Fowler, Kent D., Basco, Kate & Fayek, Mostafa (2017).
-Pre-contact pottery tempering practices at Sipiwesk Lake, Manitoba: The effects of grit tempering on drying and firing.
-Canadian Journal of Archaeology, 41, 97-116.
+- Fowler, Kent D., Basco, Kate, and Mostafa Fayek (2017) Pre-contact pottery tempering practices at Sipiwesk Lake, Manitoba: The effects of grit tempering on drying and firing.
+Canadian Journal of Archaeology 41, 97-116.

 Recent Papers Presented

 - Fowler, Kent D. (2019).
 Keynote: Containing culture: The dynamic foundation of contemporary Zulu ceramics.
 1000 Miles Apart Ceramic Conference, School of Art, University of Manitoba, Winnipeg, MB, Sept.
 26-29, 2019.

 - Fowler, Kent D., Ross, Jon, Walker, Elizabeth, Barritt-Cleary, Christian, Greenfield, Haskel J., and Aren M. Maier (2019).
 The identity of potters in early states: Determining the age and sex of fingerprints on Early Bronze Age pottery from Tell eṣ-Ṣâfi/Gath, Israel.
 Paper presented at “Ceramic Ecology XXXIII: Advances in Ceramic Research” at the 2019 American Anthropological Association, Vancouver, BC, November 20-24, 2019.

 - Jon Ross, Kent D. Fowler, Haskel J. Greenfield, Aren Maeir.
 (2019).
 Reconnecting pots with potters at Early Bronze Age Tell es-Safi/Gath: a new perspective on vessel manufacture for identifying production groups.
 American Schools of Oriental Research (ASOR) 2019, San Diego, November 20-23.